jrehor/kcc/README.md

 The man behind k is a computer scientist by the name Arthur Whitney.
 He is the principal designer of the language, and he is an iconic figure in a community of some of the sharpest and most sophisticated programmers and data scientists employed by some of the most influential institutions on the planet.
 Since early 90s, he delivers ever more powerful revisions of a concept he has been refining throughout his career, a system to build very efficient software that transforms large amounts of data into large amounts of money.
 That is, k enjoys much success in the world of finance, where this kind of problems existed long before the man who coined the term "Big Data" was old enough to tie his own shoes.
 Many forward-looking people embraced the k way and made successful careers by building solutions using k, and they appreciate their tool as much as they appreciate the man behind it — and we believe they have their reasons.

-The latest version of k is now available for testing, and this is exciting news because the new generation of k language is the biggest and the most important evolutionary step in its history that appeals to a much wider audience.

 ### why

 There is a good chance that you have heard or read about Arthur Whitney and his language.
 A lot of people know the story.
 What is much less likely is that you have ever met a professional k programmer.
 This happens not just because k programmers are rare, but also because  it is sometimes stated in their contracts that they cannot talk about certain things that give their employers a decisive competitive advantage.
 We all heard about a language called k, but what we hear more often is how much it sucks to be a Java programmer.